 If I suggested discussing pi today, would you be interested?
 Just as all of us need a slice of “pie” from time to time, atoms also need “pi” to bond and form molecules.
-Remember, a molecule is the term for a group of atoms coming and staying together with strong interactions.
+Remember, a molecule is the term for a group of atoms joining and staying together with strong interactions.

 So, what is this “pi” in relation to atoms and molecules?
-Well, this “pi” is a type of a bond, which is simply a tight ‘handshake’ between two or more atoms that keeps them together, forming a group of atoms called a molecule, in the language of chemistry.
+Well, this “pi” is a type of a bond, one that is simply a tight ‘handshake’ between two or more atoms that keeps them together, forming a group of atoms called a molecule, in the language of chemistry.
 First of all, why do these atoms need to form bonds and groups called molecules?
 Well, think about it like a volcano.